steam3d/help.magicpods.app/docs/fun-audio.md

 5. `Close the MagicPods` window and `open` it again to update voices data

 !!! info
-    If AirPods are already connected, disconnect and connect AirPods or restart the MagicPods to apply selected voice
+    If AirPods are already connected, disconnect and connect AirPods or restart the MagicPods to apply selected voice.

 ### Add an app to list notification apps